 Statistics on start-up survival are sobering.
-You aim big (say, new restaurant, specialty shop, magazine publication, etc.) and your odds of being around in 5 years are slim.
+You aim big (say, a new restaurant, specialty shop, magazine publication, etc.) and your odds of being around in 5 years are slim.

-What if you aim not-so-big?
-What if the goal is to generate some positive cash flow, with a small amount of cash needed for start up?
-These are the service oriented businesses.
-Independent contracting or consulting come to mind.
-I think that’s the lane I’m going to pursue.
-As with any endeavor worth its salt, time to do a little homework!
+What if you aim for “not-so-big”?
+What if the goal is to generate some positive cash flow, with a small amount of cash needed for a startup?
+These are the service-oriented businesses to consider if you want to start a side-hustle.

 I don’t think I’ll be firing up a brewery anytime soon.
 That is one glutted market lemme tell ya.
 The folks that pour their hearts and souls into making craft beers have earned my appreciation and respect.

 So no, I’m going to avoid beverages, and for that matter, food too.
 No McCubert’s anytime soon.
-Though I’d probably have one of the nicest dining rooms in town, if the reviews on our Airbnb are any indication…
+Though I’d probably have one of the nicest dining rooms in town if the reviews on our Airbnb are any indication…

 EASY!
 Trouble is, you’ve got to have a product (or several products) or services you align with.
 Several Pinterest-oriented bloggers have reaped huge rewards with recipes or healthy living themes.

-Even some personal finance bloggers have made substantial coin by promoting classes and books.
+Even some personal finance bloggers have made substantial money by promoting classes and books.
 This blog here makes a few nickels each month by placing a few links from other companies, plus a random referral to SiteGround or Airbnb.

 The catch (in my case anyhow) is that this particular blog is set up to serve those in need (i.e., non-profit.)
-All the money coming in to Cubert Enterprises goes to Children’s Heartlink, and I prefer to keep it that way.
+All the money coming into Cubert Enterprises goes to Children’s Heartlink, and I prefer to keep it that way.